HIGHLIGHTS-Rugby-Super Rugby week 10

 Flank Michael Hooper scored the game-winning try two minutes from the end as the New South Wales Waratahs snatched victory against the 14-man Stormers at Newlands in Cape Town.

-The Waratahs barged the home side off their own ball at a scrum five metres out and Hooper burrowed over under the posts as they took advantage of their numerical supremacy following a red card for winger Leolin Zas 25 minutes from time.
+The Waratahs barged the home side off their own ball at a scrum five metres out and Hooper burrowed over under the posts as they took advantage of their numerical supremacy following a red card for home wing Leolin Zas 25 minutes from time.

 Their other tries came from centres Kurtley Beale and Israel Folau plus wing Rob Horne while lock Peter-Steph du Toit got two for the hosts after one from loose-forward Schalk Burger.